hackism/whispernet-android/README.md

 # whispernet for Android

 A secure, decentralized, peer-to-peer messaging app that works over Bluetooth mesh networks.
 No internet required for mesh chats, no servers, no phone numbers - just pure encrypted communication.
-Whispernet also supports geohash channels, which use an internet connection to connect you with others in your geographic area.

 ## Install whispernet